Cognitive Processing Therapy for PTSD: A Guide to Recovery

 By fostering self-compassion and encouraging adaptive thinking, CPT helps individuals to let go of shame and work towards a healthier self-image and emotional well-being.

-Cognitive Processing Therapy for Veterans and Refugees
+CPT for Veterans and Refugees

 Cognitive Processing Therapy for PTSD